lupyuen/lupyuen.github.io/src/testbot3.md

 int selectTarget(Target target, CCOptionValue options[]) { ...

-  // Compute the Pin State based on Mux Target pinState =  0x00;
-  pinState |= 0xF0;   // Upper half of the byte sets all pins to output (SDWire has only one bit - 0) pinState |=         // Lower half of the byte sets state of output pins.
+  // Compute the Pin State based on Mux Target pinState = 0xF0;   // Upper half of byte: Sets all Pins to Output (SDWire has only one bit - 0) pinState |=         // Lower half of byte: Sets state of Output Pins
     (target == T_DUT) // Is Mux Target = Test Device?
     ?
 0x00  // For Test Device: Bit 0 becomes 0
     : 0x01; // For Test Server: Bit 0 becomes 1